-There are no water bodies in the City of Mukilteo with a TMDL designation.
+The City of Mukilteo has no load allocation under any TMDL.
 Therefore, no activities are planned under this element.

 Permit Condition S8 - Monitoring and Assessment

 The goals of monitoring and assessment under the Permit are to: 1) study small streams and marine nearshore areas to track long term trends in water quality and 2) study the effectiveness of the elements required under the SWMP.